DannyRyman/tech-blog/README.md

 ## TDD works better when it is not fine grained
 Testing through the public API using real services leads to better outcomes than fine grained unit tests

+## no DI framework follow up
+How it leads to bad architecture the violates interface segregation principle